DhruvSrikanth/PSNRGAN/README.md

-# Vanilla GAN Experiments Package
+# Testing PSNR Loss with Vanilla GAN

-Simulate experiments with a Vanilla GAN architecture package.
+Simulate experiments with a different loss functions on the Vanilla GAN architecture.

 <p align="center">
     <a href="https://www.python.org/">